Information on COVID-19:

 COVID-19: Updates on the law and legal services:

-Steps to Justice - Community Legal Education Ontario (CLEO) is working to give practical answers to the important questions that people are asking about the law relating to COVID-19.
+Steps to Justice - Community Legal Education Ontario (CLEO) is working to give practical answers to the critical questions that people are asking about the law relating to COVID-19.

 Temporary Foreign Worker Resources

-The Government of Ontario has released 9-1-1 Fact Sheets to help educate migrant workers on how to access 911 services for ambulance response.
+- The Government of Ontario has released 9-1-1 Fact Sheets to help educate migrant workers on accessing 911 services for ambulance response.

 - Instruction for employers